 You won’t have a hard time finding something to marvel at in Copenhagen, be it Instagram-worthy architecture, impossibly cute cafes, picturesque parks or charming neighbourhoods filled with unique shops and fantastic restaurants.
-You’ll likely want to spend as much time as you can in the Scandinavian capital, but if you’re only got 24 hours, here’s how to spend them like a local (with tips straight from our local Copenhagen tour guides, of course!).
+You’ll likely want to spend as much time as you can in the Scandinavian capital, but if you’re only got 24 hours, here’s how to spend them like a local.

 Get an early start and experience first-hand how beautiful Copenhagen is without the crowds.
 Head to the picturesque Nyhavn (New Harbour) and walk in the footsteps of one of Denmark’s greatest sons, Mærsk Mc-Kinney Møller, a fishing magnate who made numerous donations to this area and walked this route every morning on his way to work.
 Grab a kanelsnegle (a type of cinnamon roll) and a coffee from one of the small bakeries or cafes in the area, and with that in the hand, stroll up the harbourfront to the Royal Palace (Amalienborg Palace).
 In the area you’ll also be able to see the Opera House and the Marble Church, as well as check out Amaliehaven, a small park with a beautiful fountain and landscaped grounds.
 Head onwards along the harborfront and walk directly to meet (and take a few photos with) The Little Mermaid, minus the crowds sure to be admiring her later in the day.
 Once you’ve nabbed a selfie or two with the city’s iconic statue, head into the Citadel from the back (also referred to as Kastellet), which is one of Europe’s best-preserved city fortresses.
 Climb the ramparts and take a stroll while you admire the city bathed in early morning sunlight.